If you have a WordPress website and want to build an email list, you can get started easily with the help of an email marketing tool like MailChimp.

 - Ensure your welcome email is catchy enough, and monitor its open rate

 - Collect the first name as well along with email address.
-This will help you make use of name tags in future campaigns.
+This will help you make use of name tags in your campaigns.

 To wrap up